KitLavis/ArchaeoSardinia/README.md

 - JavaScript

 The [JSHint](https://jshint.com/) validator was used for JavaScript validation.
-Unfortunately no link to our specific test is provided, however the validator came back with just one warning of an unused variable due to bootstrap.
+Unfortunately no link to our specific test is provided, however the validator came back with just one warning of an undefined variable due to bootstrap.

 ![JSHint result](docs/jshint.webp)